Frax Share (FXS) One Day Trading Volume Tops $3.95 Million

-Frax Share (FXS) traded down 2.3% against the dollar during the twenty-four hour period ending at 17:00 PM ET on December 19th.
-Frax Share has a total market cap of $83.80 million and approximately $3.95 million worth of Frax Share was traded on exchanges in the last day.
-One Frax Share token can now be bought for about $5.17 or 0.00031130 BTC on popular cryptocurrency exchanges.
-In the last seven days, Frax Share has traded 8.7% lower against the dollar.
+Frax Share (FXS) traded down 2.3% against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on December 19th.
+In the last week, Frax Share has traded down 8.7% against the U.S. dollar.
+Frax Share has a total market capitalization of $83.80 million and approximately $3.95 million worth of Frax Share was traded on exchanges in the last 24 hours.
+One Frax Share token can now be bought for $5.17 or 0.00031130 BTC on major exchanges.

 - KILT Protocol (KILT) traded down 0.1% against the dollar and now trades at $0.28 or 0.00001694 BTC.